DavidNogales/DeepEarTraining/training_lab/notebooks/data/README.md

-# Transposed Dataset
+# Datasets

+The original dataset was taken from the following repository: [jukedeck/nottingham-dataset](https://github.com/jukedeck/nottingham-dataset).

-Transposed by hand using [abcjs](https://paulrosen.github.io/abcjs/examples/output-transpose.html).
+The augmented datasets were transposed by hand using [abcjs](https://paulrosen.github.io/abcjs/examples/output-transpose.html).

 ## Folder Structure and File Description